ARCHER2-HPC/archer2-fortran-intro/section4.03/README.md

 ## `inquire()`

-The `inquire` statements offers a way to obtain information on the current state of either unit numbers or files.
+The `inquire` statement offers a way to obtain information on the current state of either unit numbers or files.
 There are a large number of optional arguments.
 One common usage is to check whether a file exists: